nikolis7/Lexical-semantic-change-detection-a-supervised-appraoch/README.md

 Key features:
 - Use of **SemEval datasets** for benchmarking.
-- Experiments with word embeddings and contextualized models.
+- Experiments with word embeddings.
 - Annotated dataset creation for supervised classification.

 ---